socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Motivation (Addressed Information Need)
 *How can logical design building blocks be described on an intermediate level of detail and refinement?*

 A notation that is well suited for *candidate* component modeling is the *CRC Card* format.
 CRC stands for Components, Responsibilities, Collaborators (CRC) here; you also find Classes or Candidates as the meaning of the first 'C'.
-CRC cards finds a balance between being precise and being consumable; code interfaces would be too detailed, boxes-and-arrows diagrams to abstract.
+CRC cards allows designers to strike a balance between being precise and being consumable; code interfaces often would be too detailed, boxes-and-arrows diagrams too abstract (depending on the modeling goals and information needs in a given context).

 ### Usage (Produced and Consumed When)
 <!--AA/AS/AE, must identify the producing role and the target audience-->

-One usage scenario for CRC cards is as a workshop or "design thinking" element, sometimes involving a role-playing game: Each participant takes the role of an object/a candidate component (one CRC card).
-A ball representing control flow is thrown around to specify data flow, (a)synchrony, etc. The resulting collaborations and responsibilities are recorded on CRC card.

-Another usage scenario is specification and documentation tool.
-Finally, the cards can support decision making during component realization, starting with the "buy vs. build" decision:
+CRC cards primarily serve as specification and documentation tool.
+Moreover, the cards can support decision making during component realization, starting with the "buy vs. build" decision:

 * Buy, build, or rent (a cloud service)?
 * Use software package, commercial middleware, or open source software?
 * Can an operating system feature fulfill the responsibilities (such as crontab as a job scheduler)?

+Another usage scenario for CRC cards is an interactive workshop or "design thinking" format, sometimes up to a role-playing game: Each participant takes the role of an object/a candidate component (each represented by one CRC card).
+A ball representing business event and/or program control flow is thrown around to learn about (and design) data flow, message formats, (a)synchrony, etc. The participants record the resulting collaborations and responsibilities on their CRC cards.
+These initial versions can then be put in a collaboration tool for further processing (or serve as graphical meeting minutes only).

 ### Template Structure and Notation(s)